MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 <p> Import notebook by rightclicking on Workspace.
 Notebook has .ipynb file format (iPythonJupyterNotebook).
 In the left top corner we can attach a cluster. % means other code than Python (or what we opened the notebook in), %md for instance means markdown, %% bash (cell magic, will be exectued in a bash shell), try %lsmagic</p>

-<p> Working with Azure Databricks Tables: is a collection of structured data.
+<p> <b>Working with Azure Databricks Tables</b>: is a collection of structured data.
 Tables are equivalent of Apache Spark dataframes.
-In Spark a dataframe
-is a distributed collection of data organized inte name columns.
+In Spark a dataframe is a distributed collection of data organized inte name columns.
 Same as dataframe in Python and R. But it comes with much richer optimizations under the hood.
 This means you can cache, filter and perform any operation supported by dataframes on your tables.

 <a href="https://wesmckinney.com/blog/apache-arrow-pandas-internals/"> Pandas & Apache </a>